thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 ## Where to go from here

 This is a very rudimentary implementation of a tabs component.
 We can use that as a starting point to make it better over time.
 For example, we haven't done anything in terms of accessibility.
 It would also be nice if the component emits some custom events when a tab is activated.
-We'll cover working with events in Angular 2 in another article.
+We'll cover working with events in Angular in another article.

 ## Bonus

-Angular 2 is so awesome that there is not just one way how to do things!
+Angular is so awesome that there is not just one way how to do things!

-We can take a totally different approach how to implement our simple tabs ( which isn't so easily possible in Angular 1 ), leveraging special Angular 2 `@ContentChildren` property decorator with `QueryList` type and `AfterContentInit` life cycle interface.
+We can take a totally different approach how to implement our simple tabs ( which isn't so easily possible in Angular 1.x ), leveraging special Angular `@ContentChildren` property decorator with `QueryList` type and `AfterContentInit` life cycle hook.
 Those are more advanced concepts, which are covered in more details by [Juri Strumpflohner](https://twitter.com/juristr) in [his follow-up article](http://juristr.com/blog/2016/02/learning-ng2-creating-tab-component).

 If you're just curious what it looks like, check out the demos below!